ak804670/BookYourShowBackend/README.md

 ## Technologies that are used.
 ### Backend
 -  Express
-      - full Backend is based on Express.Js
+      - Backend is based on Express.Js
 -  Mongoose
       - for MongoDB Connection